boyanraichev/tat-js/README.md

 ***Sticky Header***

 Use ".js-sticky" class on the header or other element you want to make sticky.
-Use CSS to actually make the element sticky - the script only adds the respective class when the page is scrolled to the set offset.
+Use CSS to actually make the element sticky - the script only adds the class `sticked` on the element and the `has-sticky` class on the body, when the scroll position is reached.

 ***Element in viewport***